-Addressing the ongoing skills gap in the job market is a complex challenge that requires buy-in from every party involved: educators, job seekers, educational institutions, and employers and businesses as well.
-Placing the burden of responsibility on educators isn’t a sustainable solution, though it is true that these institutions require reform and adjustment, especially earlier on in the educational system.
+Addressing the skills gap in the labor market is a complex challenge that requires buy-in from several parties, including educational institutions such as high schools, universities and trade schools, job seekers themselves, and employers and businesses as well.
+Placing the burden of responsibility on educators alone isn’t a sustainable solution, though it is true that these institutions require reform and adjustment, especially earlier on in the educational system.
 To see positive change more rapidly, businesses would be wise to undertake some of the responsibility in closing the skills gap.

 Incorporate training and transparency into your hiring process

 Many large companies like Best Buy, CVS Health and Walmart lead the way in training and development.
 Incorporating deep training programs into their hiring processes allows for a more diverse set of employees with varying backgrounds, yet they all possess a common understanding of the way the company works and how to best contribute.
 It also means that companies have a much broader pool of talent to work with; when the skills can be taught in an efficient manner, candidates need only be coachable, intelligent and talented as team players—soft skills that can be found within any academic or even socioeconomic background.
 Indeed, establishing a training program from scratch can be expensive, and many companies don’t have the resources to do so in the short-term.
 For those companies, a good alternative is to work with a staffing agency or workforce solutions partner that provides additional training assistance to make hiring and onboarding easier, and ideally, leads to a more productive workforce.